anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/DynamoDB.md

 - Option 1: using AWS Data Pipeline.
 - Option 2: backup and restore into a new table - take some time.
 - Option 3: `Scan` + `PutItem` or `BatchWriteIterm` - write your own code.
+# Notes
+- Looking for just a single item on the main table index?
+Use GetItem.
+- Looking for just a single item on a GSI?
+Use Query.
+- Looking for multiple items with different partition key and sort key combinations at once?
+Use BatchGetItem.
+- Looking for multiple items that share the same partition key?
+Use Query.